iandees/xapi-servlet/readme.md

     `exit` *(Brings us back to original user.)*

+2. Tune your postgresql settings for a faster import

-2. Import a planet file (or other piece of OSM data)
+3. Import a planet file (or other piece of OSM data)

+    This can be done with --write-pgsql or --write-pgsql-dump

+    For --write-pgsql:

-    `bzcat planet-latest.osm.bz2 | bin/osmosis --read-xml file="/dev/stdin" --write-pgsql user="xapi" database="xapi"`
+    `bzcat planet-latest.osm.bz2 | bin/osmosis --fast-read-xml file=- --log-progress --write-pgsql user="xapi" database="xapi"`

+    For `--write-pgsql-dump` you want `enableBboxBuilder=no enableLineStringBuilder=yes`.
+The `\copy` statements used to load the data are faster.

-3. Grab the latest XAPI war and deploy it with a servlet container like Tomcat or Jetty.
+4. Grab the latest XAPI war and deploy it with a servlet container like Tomcat or Jetty.

 Development
 -----------